Sponsored by:

 Important:

 Everyone using the group pass must still register individually via the Zoom link and select the Group Pass option, including your organisation name.
-This ensures access and session updates.
+This ensures access and session updates and followup materials and recordings.

 Individual Prices (if not purchasing the group pass)